RevBayes Morphology Lab

 cp mk.Rev mkv.Rev

-Now open mkv.Rev in nano and change all the output file names as follows:
+Now open mkv.Rev in nano and change all of these lines:

 The only change we need to make to cause RevBayes to condition on variability is to add coding=”variable” to our PhyloCTMC call: